vatnz-dev/sops/docs/aerodromes/index.md

 Our procedural towers are: Gisborne, Napier, New Plymouth, Nelson, Dunedin and Invercargill.

-They are all Class D therefore the above statement about Class D applies to them aswell.
+They are all Class D therefore the all Class D rules apply to these aerodromes as well.

 --8<-- "includes/abbreviations.md"